Knowing What Stress Does to Your Body can be vital to maintaining good health. After all, motivation is important.

 Saying no is hard for some of us.
 I, apparently, think I’m super woman and can do anything and everything.
 That is NOT the case! 🙂

 It’s easy to cut out exercise when we are under stress because “We just have too much to do.”
 But exercise BURNS CORTISOL!!
 Cortisol is known to cause inflammation and eventually encourage cancer cell growth.
 Not only does exercise help eliminate cortisol, it also can help regulate your systems, working and relaxing muscles, causing you to be able to think more clearly and work faster than if you didn’t take the time to work up a sweat.
-The endorphin hormones are a big pick me up as well so don’t skip exercise when you are stressed!

 - 20 Stress Relieving Herbs and Teas